ifm/documentation/PDS/GetRack/getRack.md

 | 7       | `BAD_TRANSFORM`     | The origin of the computed rack frame is outside of an expected tolerance (indicative of a beam-only localization anchoring to an obstacle)  |
 | 8       | `SHELF_OBSTACLE`    | An obstacle was detected within the shelf sweeping volume with respect to the established rack frame                                         |

 The resultant flag value is a decimal value and has to be converted to binary value to know which flags were set to 1.
-If the value of the flag is set to 384 then the resultant binary value is `11000000`, that is, bit numbers 8 and 9 were set to 1 (`BAD_TRANSFORM` and `SHELF_OBSTACLE`).
+If the value of the flag is set to 384 then the resultant binary value is `11000000`, that is, bit numbers 7 and 8 were set to 1 (`BAD_TRANSFORM` and `SHELF_OBSTACLE`).

 In the below section, the possible reasons why the flags are set are discussed in detail.